rnx2024/rnx2024/README.md

 ## 🧠 About Me

-As the Team Lead of the AI Team at <strong>BEST</strong>, I specialize in designing and deploying practical, automation-focused AI applications that solve real business problems.
+<p>As the Team Lead of the AI Team at <strong>BEST</strong>, I specialize in designing and deploying practical, automation-focused AI applications that solve real business problems.  </p>
-My work streamlines operations across:
+<p></p>My work streamlines operations across:</p>

 - 📊 <strong>Data intake and reporting pipelines</strong>
 - 👥 <strong>Recruitment and applicant tracking systems</strong>